Best Pellet Stoves 2017

 Castle 12327 Serenity Wood Pellet Stove with Smart Controller

-All Castle Pellet stoves are stylish, affordable and practical.
+All Castle stoves are stylish, affordable and practical.
 The Serenity stove is attractive with a space-saving design that will look good with any decor and fit well in any room.
 This stove has a Smart Controller which is a step ahead of the conventional heating systems.

 The smart controller provides 3 modes of operation namely Weekly, manual and thermostat.
 You can set the heating regime according to your routine.
 Scheduling heat depending on your own needs in the house is an efficient power saving technique.